Eddie Brock: War with Knull

-After being framed by a resurrected Knullified Cletus Kasady for the murder of Lee Price, Eddie and Dylan are on the run and rescued by Venom, while seeking help from many available superheroes in New York, such as Peter, Miles, the X-Men, the Fantastic Four, and the Avengers, including the villains Mac Gargan and Maker, in order for Dylan, as well as Normie Osborn to be tested if they have symbiote codex within them.
-Upon learning his son is Knull's current vessel and would be his host, Eddie and Dylan were originally with Maker but was interrupted by a mysterious bounty hunter in a painted War Machine Mark III suit named "Virus" (who is actually Gargan), and both Eddie and Dylan end up in a universe overrun by Knullified heroes and villains led by Codex (the fallen alternate universe's Dylan).
-He and Dylan are rescued by Agent Symbiotes (such as the alternate Anne Weying, Spider-Man, Deadpool, and a reformed Cletus Kasady/Carnage) and Mr. Fantastic.
+After being framed by Cletus Kasady for the murder of Lee Price, Eddie and Dylan are on the run and rescued by Venom.
+Upon learning his son is Knull's current vessel and would be his host, Eddie and Dylan end up in a universe overrun by Knullified heroes and villains led by Codex (an alternate version of Dylan).
+He and Dylan are rescued by Agent Symbiotes (such as the alternate Anne Weying, Spider-Man, Deadpool, and Cletus Kasady).
 Dylan eventually learns that not only he is Eddie's son, but also Anne's.
-With temporary help from the prime universe's Gargan, Dylan manages to purify his older counterpart and free the Earth.
-One year later after spending time with alternate Anne, at a time when Eddie and Dylan return to prime Earth, they happened to learn Knull has been re-awakened and begin a full-scale invasion on Earth.
+With help from the prime universe's Mac Gargan, Dylan manages to purify his older counterpart and free Earth.
+One year later, Eddie and Dylan return to their universe and learn that Knull has been re-awakened and invaded Earth.